Lucasf-Ramos/Lucasf-Ramos/README.md

 <h1 align="center">Hi 👋, I'm Lucas</h1>
 <samp><p align="center">I'm a Brazilian developer at the beginning of my career, but I've been programming games and applications for a few years.
 My main focus during this time has been on Unity, both 2D and 3D.
 Through these repositories, I would like to share the evolution of my codes and other cool stuff.
-Feel free to read and use all my codes that are public in your projects.
+Feel free to read and use all my code that are public in your projects.
 I hope it can be of some help.</p></samp>

 <h3 align="left">Connect with me:</h3>
 <p align="left">